-10.1.
-Natural England has statutory powers to designate National Parks and AONBs21 and also to vary their boundaries.22 It does this by making statutory orders, which take effect only if confirmed by the Secretary of State (who may also amend them, or refuse to confirm them).
+- 10.1.
+Natural England has statutory powers to designate National Parks and AONBs21 and also to vary their boundaries.22 It does this by making statutory Orders, which take effect only if confirmed by the Secretary of State (who may also amend them, or refuse to confirm them).
 The Secretary of State also has freestanding powers to vary or revoke designations.
-The following procedures apply equally to new designations as they do to variations to existing boundaries.

-10.2.
-Before any formal orders are made, the legislation specifically requires that all county councils, district councils, National Park Authorities and parish councils, who have land within the area to be designated (or in the National Park or AONB to be varied), must be consulted prior to a designation order being made.
-As a matter of good practice, Natural England will also throughout the process seek engagement with key stakeholders and the general public.

-10.3.
-Consultation responses may present new evidence to justify the inclusion or exclusion of land, identify further considerations as to the desirability of designation or identify specific boundary issues which need review.
-Therefore, after consultation, Natural England normally reviews its evidence and produces a revised proposal if necessary.
-The relevant stages of the process of evaluating land for designation set out above may therefore be repeated as necessary as part of an iterative process.
+The following procedures apply equally to new designations as they do to variations to existing boundaries. - 10.2.
+Before any formal orders are made, the legislation specifically requires that for National Parks, all county councils, district councils, National Park Authorities and parish councils, who have land within the area to be designated (or in the existing National Park or AONB to be varied), must be consulted prior to a designation order being made.
+For AONBs, only 'Principal Council' Local Authorities must be consulted.
+As a matter of good practice, Natural England will also throughout the process, seek engagement with key stakeholders and the general public (see Section 11). - 10.3.
+Statutory (and public) consultation responses may present new evidence to justify the inclusion or exclusion of land, identify further considerations as to the desirability of designation, or identify specific boundary issues which need review.
+Therefore, following each statutory (or public) consultation, responses are catalogued, collated into spreadsheets, coded by themes raised and detailed qualitative and quantitative analysis is carried out.
+In line with Government guidance, a Consultation Analysis Report is prepared and published, giving Natural England's responses to all the issues raised, and recording its decisions in relation to objections and requests to amend the proposals. - 10.4.
+If persuaded by the evidence supplied in consultation responses, Natural England may update its evidence, revise its assessments and produce a revised proposal, if not, it will state why not.
+The consultation analysis document thus forms a key part of the evidence base, as it records judgements and decisions which are likely to be tested if there is a public inquiry.
+Natural England will need to rely on the detail in its responses to the issues raised, so high quality, detailed reporting is required. - 10.5.
+The relevant stages in the process of evaluating land for designation set out above may therefore be repeated as necessary, as part of an iterative process.
+For example, if as a result of new evidence supplied, additional areas of land are brought into the proposed designation, a further round of statutory consultation is required by statute.

-10.4.
-Following review and possible refinement, the land proposed for designation and the associated boundary may be formally adopted by Natural England.
-This final decision is reserved for the Board of Natural England.